 I am no Ladurée chef pâtissier, but I have taught myself how to make some pretty decent macarons.
 It’s a cookie that they have been making in France since the Renaissance period, that is light, full of flavor and addictive!
-(I think the Italians invented it, but I think it’s safe to say that the French perfected it).
+(I think the Italians invented it, but I believe it’s safe to say that the French perfected it).

 I will share this recipe and photos so you can try your hand it these delightful little delectables.

 100g of very fine almond powder.
 (2/3 cups)

 100g of egg whites ~3 egg whites or just a tad less.

 40g of granulated suger (just over 3 tablespoons)

 2 to 3 tsp. of powdered cocoa ( for chocolate macarons only!)

 With a mixer, beat the egg whites until the are very stiff, and add the granulated sugar.
 Add the food coloring, and continue to whip until the color is uniform.

 Then mix very VERY delicately (on slow speed) the dry almond powder mixture with the stiff egg whites.